Neonatal death information and support

 What is a neonatal death?

 If a baby dies after 24 weeks of pregnancy, but before they’re born, it is known as a stillbirth.
-We have support and advice about stillbirth here.
+We also have lots of information and support about stillbirth.

 Why do babies die?